 My inspiration to photograph started in the 70’s watching movies such as Days of Heaven Terrence Malick’s tribute to vast open spaces; The Deer Hunter Michael Cimino and Vilmos Zsigmond’s vision of steel town America that was as stunning as tragic; Jack Nicholson bouncing off Karen Black in Five Easy Pieces; and continuing to this day with films such as Paul Thomas Anderson’s The Master, Andrea Arnold’s Fish Tank, and Darren Aronofsky’s The Wrestler.
 Auteur movies that ask as many questions as they answer.

 I have seen no reason to stop loading film in my cameras, accepting the limitations of straight photography, whilst embracing the truthful analogue "moment".
 The content of the photograph is paramount, and yet the delicate tonality of the print leaving my darkroom is crucial to an appreciation of the image.

-He has photographed for major publications including L'Uomo Vogue, Vogue, Vanity Fair, The Telegraph Magazine, Wonderland, Port, World of Interiors and made films for Nowness.
+Tim Richmond for over 25 years has photographed for international publications including L’Uomo Vogue, Vanity Fair, Telegraph Magazine, World of Interiors, Nowness, and Port.

-His photographs are in many American and European private collections.
+His prints are housed in many private collections internationally.

 Last Best Hiding Place.
 Kehrer 2015